MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-ssl-cli.md

 ms.service: application-gateway
 ms.topic: article
 ms.workload: infrastructure-services
-ms.date: 12/18/2017
+ms.date: 01/18/2018
 ms.author: davidmu

 ---
-# Create an application gateway with a certificate using the Azure CLI
+# Create an application gateway with SSL termination using the Azure CLI

 You can use the Azure CLI to create an [application gateway](application-gateway-introduction.md) with a certificate for SSL termination that uses a [virtual machine scale set](../virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md) for backend servers.
 In this example, the scale set contains two virtual machine instances that are added to the default backend pool of the application gateway.

-In this article, you learn how to
+In this article, you learn how to:

 > [!div class="checklist"]
 > * Create a self-signed certificate